lightly-ai/lightly/docs/source/getting_started/install.rst

 Next Steps
 ------------

-Check out our tutorial: :ref:`lightly-tutorials`
+Start with one of our tutorials: :ref:`input-structure-label`